DSR-RHIT/creating-reproducible-reports/pages/getting-started.md

   \-- load-cell-setup.png
 ```

-Now go to the page about [initializing an R Markdown file](initialize-Rmd.html)
+Now go to the page about [initializing the Rmd report file](initialize-Rmd.html)